RJLackner/AlgoRobinhood/README.md

 ### Prerequisites

 You need a [robinhood](https://robinhood.com/) account with a two factor code setup using your phone number.
-At the point of executing AlgoRobinhood, you will put the user_id, password and the two-factor codes in terminal to login.
+At the point of executing AlgoRobinhood, you will put the account id, password and the two-factor codes in terminal to login.

 ```
 $ python AutoTrade.py